Top of the page

 No single test can check for all of the lung function values, so more than one type of test may be done.
 Some tests may be repeated after you inhale medicine that enlarges your airways (bronchodilator).

 Spirometry is the most common lung function test.
-It measures how much and how quickly you can move air out of your lungs.
-You breathe into a mouthpiece attached to a machine called a spirometer.
-The machine records your results.
+It measures how much and how quickly you can move air into and out of your lungs.
+You breathe into a mouthpiece attached to a recording device.

 Gas diffusion tests measure the amount of oxygen and other gases that move through the lungs' air sacs (alveoli) per minute.
 These tests let you know how well gases are being absorbed into your blood from your lungs.
 Gas diffusion tests include:

 Inhalation challenge tests are done to measure how your airways respond to substances that may be causing asthma or wheezing.
-These tests are also called provocation studies.
+These tests may also be called methacholine or bronchoprovocation tests.

 During the test, you inhale increasing amounts of a substance through a nebulizer.
 This is a device that uses a face mask or a mouthpiece to deliver the substance in a fine mist (aerosol).
 Spirometry readings are taken to look at lung function before, during, and after you inhale the substance.

 Exercise stress tests look at how exercise affects your lungs.
-Spirometry readings are done after exercise and then again at rest.
+Spirometry readings are done before and immediately after exercise.

 Lung function tests are done to: